Labrador (electoral district): Geography

-The district includes all of Labrador, including Belle Isle, North and South Aulatsivik Island.
+The district, as defined by Elections Canada since 2006, includes all of Labrador, including Belle Isle, North and South Aulatsivik Island.

 The neighbouring ridings are Nunavut, Abitibi—Baie-James—Nunavik—Eeyou, Manicouagan, and Long Range Mountains.

-According to Elections Canada, the boundaries of this riding for the 39th General Election (2006) are:

-"Consisting of all that part of the Province of Newfoundland and Labrador known as Labrador, including Belle Isle."

 The 2012 federal electoral boundaries redistribution concluded that the electoral boundaries of Labrador should be preserved with no boundary changes for future elections.

 See the map of the Labrador riding.